 Your property is fitted with an exhaust fan in the laundry, bathrooms and ensuite which are operated when the switch is turned on in the respective areas.
-However, it is recommended that you leave the laundry door open while using your clothes dryer, as moisture may cause damage to the laundry doors and internals in the long term.
-Kitchen range hoods operate normally, assisted via either ducting to the atmosphere or recirculating (where applicable).
+However, it is recommended that you leave the laundry door open while using your clothes dryer, as moisture may cause damage to the laundry doors and internal walls and fittings in the long term.
+Kitchen range hoods are either ducted to the atmosphere or are recirculating